jkchengh/jkchengh.github.io/_pages/about.md

   - /about.html
 ---

-I am a Principal Robotics Engineer at Symbotic (Wilmington, MA).
-I lead the research and development in multi-robot routing.
-I architected, designed, implemented, tested, and deployed a novel multi-robot routing system that is currently deployed in the warehouses of Symbotic's customers (e.g., Walmart) [Link](https://youtu.be/w_rxqhM2MFE?feature=shared).
+I am a Principal Robotics Engineer at Symbotic and lead the research and development in [multi-robot planning](https://youtu.be/w_rxqhM2MFE?feature=shared).
 My research interests are primarily in the areas of robotics, AI planning, and multi-agent systems with applications in interconnected robotic systems for manufacturing, logistics, and field operation.

 I obtained my Ph.D. degree at Massachusetts Institute of Technology in 2022, advised by [Prof. Brian C. Williams](https://www.csail.mit.edu/person/brian-williams).
-I obtained my B.E. degree in Control Science and Engineering from Chu Kochen Honors College at Zhejiang University in 2016.
-Previously, I was fortunate to work with [Dr. Dimitrios Pantazis](https://mcgovern.mit.edu/profile/dimitrios-pantazis/) at MIT McGovern Institute of Brain Research, [Prof. Mario Gerla](https://en.wikipedia.org/wiki/Mario_Gerla) at UCLA Network Research Lab, and [Prof. Jiming Chen](https://person.zju.edu.cn/en/jmchen) and [Prof. Peng Cheng](https://person.zju.edu.cn/en/cp) at Zhejiang University NeSC Lab.
-Before joining Symbotic, I was an Applied Scientist at Amazon Robotics (North Reading, MA) on the Manipulation Research and Development team.
+Before joining Symbotic, I was an Applied Scientist on the Manipulation R&D team at Amazon Robotics.

 Preprints
 ======